 It is important to remember that the social security disability attorney fees are set by the Social Security Administration and you only pay 25% of any past due or accrued benefits.
 Although there is considerably more work involved in handling the appeals, there is no additional cost to have Southeast Disability Advocates represent you from Application or Reconsideration, the fee is the same, 25% of any past due or accrued benefits.

 After denial, individuals have 60 days to request one of four types of appeals: reconsideration, hearing by an administrative law judge, review by the Appeals Council, or Federal Court review.
 Our Florida Disability Lawyers will help you determine what course of action to pursue, and then pursue resolution until the very best outcome is achieved.

 The key to submitting a successful SSD or SSI claim is, simply put, knowing what you are doing.
 By hiring Southeast Disability Advocates you are assured the advantages of our decades of experience.
 For most people, filing a social security disability claim is not their area of expertise.
 It becomes slow and stressful, and – what’s worse – claims submitted by individuals without legal representation are rejected far more than they are accepted.
 That puts you back at square one.

 As a client of Southeast Disability Advocates, you will receive expert, professional assistance in not only filing your SSD or SSI form, but gathering all the necessary info, phrased for optimal results.
 Our Florida Disability Lawyers know what information is critical for approval, and we are skilled at performing the necessary communication.
 Contact Southeast Disability Advocates today for help in filing a successful SSD or SSI claim.
 We have helped thousands of clients go through the application process with positive results, and we are ready to help you.
 Best of all?
-You pay no fees until your disability benefits claim is approved.
+You pay no fees until your social security disability benefits claim is approved.